polybase/polybase-db-docs/docs/get-started.md

 ## Why Spacetime?

+Spacetime is the database for all of humanity’s data.
+Fast, decentralized and designed from the ground up to scale beyond 1M transactions per second.

-Spacetime is better than a web2 database like Firebase 🔥 or Postgres 🐘 because you can encrypt data using wallets 💳 for "user owned data" and verifiably query Spacetime from smart contracts 📜 (coming soon).
+Spacetime is better than using a centralized database like Firebase 🔥 or Postgres 🐘 because you can encrypt data using wallets 💳 for "user owned data" and verifiably query Spacetime from smart contracts 📜 (coming soon).

 Spacetime is better than storing data on-chain ⛓ because it's 1000 to a million times cheaper than on-chain storage.
 For example, storing 1MB on Ethereum costs around $64,000 💸.